VolmitSoftware/Dartcord/README.md

 2. Rename `config_template.json` to `config.json` and add your Discord bot token/any data you want
 3. Run `pub get` to install dependencies
 4. Run the bot with `dart run`
     - See Configurator.dart for config options/registration

 ## Commands

 Dartcord currently includes the following example slash command:

-- `/ping` - Replies with a pong message to test latency (and variants for input)
+- `/ping ...` - Replies with a pong message to test latency (and variants for input)
 - `/buttondemo` - Replies with a Selector, then sends a Button Message (how to use the buttons)
 - `/selectionmenudemo` - Replies with a selection menu (show how to use the selector)
-- `/cat` - Prints an embed with the new dartcordEmbed frame (and shows a cat picture) [async example]
+- `/cat_embed` - Prints an embed with the new dartcordEmbed frame (and shows a cat picture) [async example]
-- `/embed` - Prints an embed using NOT my embed frame [sync]
+- `/embed_embed` - Prints an embed using NOT my embed frame [sync]
-- ...
+- `/ai_image_vary ` - Upload an image to your Dalle account if you have a token and get a variant [Uploader Showcase]
+- `/ai_image ` - Get an image based on a prompt [Prompt Showcase]

 Add additional commands in `autocrat.dart`.